IsDaDev/windows-eventlog-archiver/README.md

 You can configure multiple settings in the configuration file `config.py` like compression, filepaths and if you want to upload the logs to a Azure Blob Storage you also have to configure the credentials for that storage account.

-### If you want to upload toa storage account
+### If you want to upload to a Microsoft blob-storage

+1. Create Resource Group (if not existing)
-1. Create Storage account
+2. Create Storage account
-2. Create Container
+3. Create a Container to use
-3. Change configurations in `config.py`
+4. Modify configurations in `config.py`

 ### Prerequesites